 - Oversees all aspects of the thesis planning, conduct, and submission. - Meets with the student at the beginning of each term to review the student's Term Progress Report. - Meets with the student to assist with identifying the research questions and methods/approach. - Works with the student to identify appropriate committee membership to ensure that the committee includes the required substantive and methodological expertise.
-Supervises the student in reporting confirmed committee members to Student Services for updating the student's file. - Meets with student and committee members to clarify thesis problem/approaches, and to identify committee working patterns and processes, timelines, and expectations regarding review time (minimum two weeks unless otherwise negotiated).

-- Provides feedback on drafts of the thesis proposal.
+Supervises the student in reporting confirmed committee members to Student Services for updating the student's file. - Meets with student and committee members to clarify thesis problem/approaches, and to identify committee working patterns and processes, timelines, and expectations regarding review time (minimum two weeks unless otherwise negotiated). - Provides feedback on drafts of the thesis proposal.
 Consults with other committee members as required during the proposal development stage.
 Helps integrate feedback from committee members on various drafts and determines when the proposal has been approved. - Sends an email to academic.support@nursing.ubc.ca with the title of the student's thesis proposal after committee approval and student submission of the 'Thesis Proposal Approval Request' on STS.
 The supervisor will approve the request, and formalize the completion of the thesis proposal. - Works with the student to submit and complete appropriate documents to gain appropriate agency research review approval including approval from the UBC Office of Research Ethics. - Encourages the student to consider submitting their proposal to the internal funding competitions and offers guidance for this process. - Works with the student to create and agree to a MOA. - Approves the final submitted document on STS - Guides the student through the thesis implementation, analysis, and report writing phases, seeking input from committee members as appropriate, and particularly when modifications are required or difficulties area encountered.
 Provides timely feedback on submitted materials. - Is aware of deadline dates for thesis submission to G+PS and whether the thesis will be completed within the student's five year period of study.
-Consults with MSN Program Coordinator if any problems are evident or predicted in order to determine appropriate course of action. - Determines, in consultation with committee members, when the final thesis is ready for oral defense. - Works with the student to schedule the oral defense according to School of Nursing procedure guideline. - Reviews the checklist for NURS 599 requirements, and carries out supervisor responsibilities when the thesis is complete. - Consults with committee to determine a grade for the written thesis (a numeric value out of 85) and submits the grade to graduation@nursing.ubc.ca. - Supports the student in preparing for the oral defense. - Contributes to determining a grade for the oral defense (a numeric value out of 15). - Assists in identifying opportunities for the student to present or publish work from the thesis, and provides ongoing encouragement and guidance related to presentation and publication.
+Consults with MSN Program Coordinator if any problems are evident or predicted in order to determine appropriate course of action. - Works with the student to schedule the oral defense according to School of Nursing procedure guideline. - Reviews the checklist for NURS 599 requirements, and carries out supervisor responsibilities when the thesis is complete. - Consults with committee to determine a grade for the written thesis (a numeric value out of 85) and submits the grade to graduation@nursing.ubc.ca. - Assists in identifying opportunities for the student to present or publish work from the thesis, and provides ongoing encouragement and guidance related to presentation and publication.